Brief Summary1 of Safety Information for the VNS Therapy® System [Epilepsy Indication] (February 2021)

 For clear imaging, patients may need to be specially positioned for mammography procedures, because of the location of the generator in the chest.

-Therapeutic radiation may damage the generator's circuitry.
+Therapeutic radiation may damage the generator's circuitry, although no testing has been done to date and no definite information on radiation effects is available.
 Sources of such radiation include therapeutic radiation, cobalt machines, and linear accelerators.
 The radiation effect is cumulative, with the total dosage determining the extent of damage.
 The effects of exposure to such radiation can range from a temporary disturbance to permanent damage, and may not be detectable immediately.

 External defibrillation may damage the generator.